NASA Causeway

-NASA Parkway, also known as NASA Causeway, is an east–west expressway in Brevard County, Florida, containing two causeways.
+The NASA Causeway, is an east–west expressway in Brevard County, Florida, containing two causeways.
 The first causeway connects the Florida mainland to Merritt Island and later, over the private second causeway, connects Merritt Island to Cape Canaveral.
-As such, the NASA Parkway is the main route connecting points of interest in Titusville, Florida to the Kennedy Space Center on Merritt Island.
+As such, the NASA Causeway is the main route connecting points of interest in Titusville, Florida to the Kennedy Space Center on Merritt Island.

 Route description

 First causeway

 The first causeway begins on the mainland when Columbia Boulevard crosses U.S. Route 1 in Titusville and experiences a name change.
 This is also the terminus of State Road 405.
 Continuing eastward, NASA Causeway crosses the Indian River Lagoon.
-A bascule bridge permits boats on the Intracoastal Waterway to pass through the causeway.
+A bascule bridge permitted boats on the Intracoastal Waterway to pass through the causeway, previous to construction of the new high rise span.

+Bridge replacement

+On June 9, 2023, a new eastbound high rise span opened, 125 days ahead of schedule.
+This span served four lane two way traffic until completion of the westbound high rise span.
+Prior to commencement of construction of the westbound span, both existing bascule bridge spans were torn down.
+On March 19, 2025, the new westbound high rise span opened, 6 months ahead of schedule.

 NASA Parkway West

 Continuing eastward, approximately 2 mi, it enters the Merritt Island National Wildlife Refuge and the John F. Kennedy Space Center.
 About 2 mi in, the road reaches an intersection with Space Commerce Way.
 The majority of traffic on NASA Parkway turns here, as the main entrance to the Kennedy Space Center is located down this road.
 At this point, the Merritt Island peninsula is at its widest and about 7 mi wide.

 East of Space Commerce Way, the Parkway passes the former main gate of the Kennedy Space Center Visitor Complex.
 The general public is not permitted beyond this point.
 Approximately 0.6 mi east of the Visitor Complex, a NASA security gate permits access to authorized tour buses and Kennedy Space Center staff and supply vehicles only.
 Immediately east of the gate, the Parkway contains a diamond interchange with Courtenay Parkway, the division line between the western and eastern portions of the Parkway.

-Tour buses access the Vehicle Assembly Building, the Saturn V Center and the Space Shuttle landing strip by journeying north from this point on Kennedy Parkway.
+Tour buses reach the Vehicle Assembly Building, the Apollo/Saturn V Center and the Space Shuttle landing strip by journeying north from this point on Kennedy Parkway.